ScarletStudy/DGS-PC/README.md

 ## Notes

 * Our mod is fully compatible with Admiral Curtiss' [dgs hackfix](https://github.com/AdmiralCurtiss/dgs_hackfix), which is really worth trying out if you haven't done so yet.
 Our mod will chainload it if it detects it.
+* This mod is developed and tested for the WorldWide (English script) and the Japanese (Japanese and English script) version of the game
 * **This is an alpha version of our planned mod.** It doesn't contain anything besides the script mod engine so far, it's mostly to find bugs and words we missed.
 Textures are not yet replaced by this mod.

 ## Planned Features